apify/apify-docs/sources/academy/tutorials/node_js/multiple-runs-scrape.md

 <Tabs groupId="main">
 <TabItem value="main.ts" label="main.ts">
-<CodeBlock language="typescript">{MasterActorMainTs}</CodeBlock>
+<CodeBlock language="typescript">{OrchestratorActorMainTs}</CodeBlock>
 </TabItem>
 <TabItem value="input_schema.json" label="input_schema.json">
-<CodeBlock language="json">{MasterActorInputSchemaJson}</CodeBlock>
+<CodeBlock language="json">{OrchestratorActorInputSchemaJson}</CodeBlock>
 </TabItem>
 </Tabs>

 ### Pushing to Apify

-Once you have the Master Actor ready, you can push it to Apify using the following command from the root directory of the Actor project:
+Once you have the Orchestrator Actor ready, you can push it to Apify using the following command from the root directory of the Actor project:

 ```bash
 apify push